commercialhaskell/stack/doc/topics/developing_on_windows.md

 `stack exec -- pacman --sync --help` or, equivalently, `stack exec -- pacman -Sh`.

-Command `stack path --bin-path` to see the PATH in the Stack environment.
-If the relevant MSYS2 environment is `MINGW64`, on Windows, it includes the `\mingw64\bin`, `\usr\bin` and `\usr\local\bin` directories of the Stack-supplied MSYS2.
-(It includes the corresponding directory if the relevant MSYS2 environment is other than `MINGW64`.)
+Command `stack path --bin-path` to see the PATH in the [Stack environment](stack_environment.md).
+If the relevant MSYS2 environment is `CLANG64`, on Windows, it includes the `\clang64\bin`, `\usr\local\bin` and `\usr\bin` directories of the Stack-supplied MSYS2.
+(It includes the corresponding directory if the relevant MSYS2 environment is other than `CLANG64`.)
 If your executable depends on files (for example, dynamic-link libraries) in those directories and you want to run it outside of the Stack environment, you will need to ensure copies of those files are on the PATH.

 Command `stack path --extra-include-dirs` and `stack path --extra-library-dirs` to see the extra directories searched for C header files or system libraries files in the Stack environment.
-If the relevant MSYS2 environment is `MINGW64`, on Windows, it includes the `\mingw64\include` (include) and the `\mingw64\lib` and `\mingw64\bin` directories (library) of the Stack-supplied MSYS2.
-(It includes the corresponding directories if the relevant MSYS2 environment is other than `MINGW64`.)
+If the relevant MSYS2 environment is `CLANG64`, on Windows, it includes the `\clang64\include` (include) and the `\clang64\lib` and `\clang64\bin` directories (library) of the Stack-supplied MSYS2.
+(It includes the corresponding directories if the relevant MSYS2 environment is other than `CLANG64`.)

 For further information about configuring the relevant MSYS2 environment, see Stack's [`msys-environment`](../configure/yaml/non-project.md#msys-environment)